 What Compensation Can I Recover If I Have a Whiplash Injury?

-It’s estimated that it costs about $30 billion to manage and treat whiplash injuries in the United States every year.
+It costs about $30 billion to manage and treat all the whiplash injuries in the United States each year.
 Between medical bills and lost wages, your injury could easily cost you tens of thousands of dollars.
 You shouldn’t have to deal with the consequences of whiplash on your own.
 When someone else is responsible for your accident, you have the right to hold them accountable for your whiplash injury.

 You may be entitled to compensation for: